-Compliance determination is based on policy language, interviews with screening staff, and the review of case files.
+Compliance determination is based on policy language, interviews with screening staff, and case files review.
 In determining compliance in indicator (f), random staff and residents who identify as LGBT confirmed inappropriate housing practices were not utilized.
 The facility did not currently house any transgender or intersex residents; as such, interviews with these populations could not occur.
-Interview with the Facility Director supports McGrath House utilizes the screening information to protect all residents from sexual assault or sexual harassment.
+Interview with the LightHouse Director supports they utilize the screening information to protect all residents from sexual assault or sexual harassment.
 Interviews confirm there are weekly case management review meetings where key elements of the screening information or observations of the client's behaviors in the environment are discussed if it impacts screening results.
 File reviews support screening information is used for housing (including bed assignments), treatment referrals, and employment search when appropriate.
-If there is a conflict between residents, the Auditor confirmed, bed reassignments must be made by the Director or the Intake and Release Coordinator.
+If there is a conflict between residents, the Auditor confirmed, bed reassignments must be made by the Director, Assistant Director or the Intake and Release Coordinator.
 This process ensures victims and perpetrators are not together and ensures information about client dynamics learned in weekly case reviews are also considered.
-The Auditor has made suggested improvements in documentation to ensure elements are documented in a more consistent process in the client file.
-In determining compliance, the Auditor relied on the facility's past practice with Transgender residents, interviews with current residents and staff, and the agency and facilities administration stated expectations.
-The Auditor also took into consideration the materials on staff training required for corrective action in 115.41, which included improvements on documentation consistency, including how the screening information would be used.
+The Auditor has made suggested improvements in documentation to ensure elements around treatment and work are documented in a more consistent process in the client file.
+In determining compliance, the Auditor relied on the facility's thought process for handling future transgender residents, interviews with current residents and staff, and the agency and facilities administration stated expectations.